 - Deepens the connection between the mind and body.

-At Lexington Center for Acupuncture, Massage & Reiki, Thai Bodywork is performed by Heather Bullock, LMT.
+At Inner Balance Acupuncture, Thai Bodywork is performed on the table by Heather Bullock, LMT.
 You may contact her at 859-595-2381 or contact us.